The AI-Era Newspaper Is A Feed You Have To Interpret

 If I want a summary of a paper, a release note, or a product update, I can ask for one.
 If I want the main claims in a thread, I can compress them.
 If I want a comparison across announcements, an assistant can produce a first pass quickly.

-Without that background, every update feels equally important.
+Without that memory, every update feels equally important.
 With it, the feed becomes more legible.

 The Strange Pleasure Of It